 Meiji Choco Baby Milk Chocolate Pellets

-Even now, the chocolate candy called “Choco Baby (チョコベイビー)” is available everywhere in Japan, and today I got it at a supermarket for about 120 yen (about 1.1 USD) for the first time in a while for this blog article.
+Even now, the chocolate called “Choco Baby (チョコベイビー)” is available everywhere in Japan, and today I got it at a supermarket for the first time in a while.

 Meiji Choco Baby (明治 チョコベビー)

-The chocolate treats in a rectangular plastic container, Choco Baby was introduced by the leading Japanese food company Meiji in 1965.
-I think the classical old-fashioned package design has hardly changed from my childhood.
+Choco Baby was introduced by the leading Japanese food company Meiji in 1965.
+I think the old-fashioned classical package design has hardly changed from my childhood.

-These small cylindrical shaped pieces of milk chocolate pellets are smooth and creamy with a gentle cacao flavor to them, making the treats very easy to eat for kids.
+These tiny cylindrical milk chocolate pellets have a gentle cacao flavor and a smooth, creamy texture, making them easy to eat for kids.

 Choco Baby Jumbo

-As for the variety, Meiji Choco Baby comes in 2 sizes.
-What I picked up this time is the regular size box (32 g), and the milk chocolate is also available in the bigger container called “Choco Baby Jumbo (チョコベビージャンボ)” (102 g).
+Meiji Choco Baby comes in 2 sizes.
+What I bought this time is the regular size box (32 g), while the other is the bigger version called “Choco Baby Jumbo (チョコベビージャンボ)” (102 g).